CODAIT/redrock/README.md

 In this guide it is assumed you are using a mac, but it can easily translate to any linux distribution

+## Algorithms

+Some of the extraction algorithms in RedRock are not using machine learning.
+For example, sentiment, location, and profession extraction are done in a very simplistic way due to time constraints.

+Machine learning algorithms are used to generate word clusters and closely related words.
+First, models are created using a time rage of Twitter data.
+Then, RedRock uses these models to do the final analysis.
+The algorithms used to generate the models can be found here: <https://github.com/castanan/w2v>.

+## Running RedRock

 ### Download RedRock code

 Clone the RedRock Backend code at: <https://github.com/SparkTC/redrock>